ronaldoussoren/pyobjc/docs/api/module-PyObjCTools.TestSupport.rst

    "literal".

-   The *value* is a byte string of length 4 and contains the contents of the :c:type:`char` C literal with the four character code, for example ``b"abcd"``.
+   The *value* is a byte string of length 4 and contains the contents of the *char* C literal with the four character code, for example ``b"abcd"``.

 .. function:: cast_int(value)